taskcluster/taskcluster-rfcs/rfcs/0114-Abuse protection for RabbitMQ server and tc-events.md

 # Details

 Nothing in Taskcluster currently assumes that it is using CloudAMQP.
-Therefore  If we do, it would need to be done in a way where it could be easily disabled.Since taskcluster can be used by some other organization as well where they don't use CloudAMQP
+Therefore  If we do, it would need to be done in a way where it could be easily disabled.
+Since taskcluster can be used by some other organization as well where they don't use CloudAMQP

 # Open Questions